GeoEngineers/react-express-eb-starter/README.md

 ## About

-This repo includes code and templates for creating an Express node app with a React client.
+This repo includes code and templates for creating an Express Node app with a React client.
 It is designed to make setting up a local development environment as simple as possible.

 Included are instructions and infrastructure-as-code templates for setting up and deploying the app to Elastic Beanstalk on AWS in a secure VPC.